smileinnovation/weblog/_posts/2023-11-09-from-multilingual-speech-to-subtitles.md

 ---

 ---
-# From speech to subtitles
+# From multilingual speech to subtitles

-## 1. How to build a multilingual video automatic subtitles system
+## How to build a multilingual video automatic subtitles system

 Recently we have participated in a public tender related to the need of an innovative automatic video transcription and subtitles generation.